eForms Logo

 New York 14-Day Notice to Quit (Demand for Rent) | Non-Payment

-A New York 14-Day Notice to Quit, also known as a “Rent Demand” or “Demand for Rent,” is a type of document used by landlords when a tenant residing in one of their rental units fails to pay rent on the due date.
-By serving this notice, the tenant will have 14 days following of notice to pay rent.
-New York state law does not require a notice to be in writing unless it is stated in the rental agreement.
-However, having it in writing is still the best choice for any landlord.
+A New York 14-day notice to quit is a type of document used by landlords when a tenant residing in one of their rental units fails to pay rent on the due date.
+Upon receiving this notice, the tenant has 14 days to either pay or face the possibility of an eviction proceeding.

 There are 3 ways which are accepted as proper delivery of the notice in New York: